CARING FOR YOUR PUPPY

 Worms in puppies can cause ill thrift, enteritis, anaemia and occasionally can even cause death.
 Children who come in contact with droppings of worm infested puppies may develop conjunctivitis and other problems.
 IF A PUPPY IS WORMED REGULARLY NONE OF THESE PROBLEMS WILL OCCUR.
 Our puppies are wormed every two weeks and this should continue until 12 weeks of age.
 We use Interceptor at 4 weeks, 8 weeks and 12 weeks, so that puppies are also covered for heartworm protection.
 And we use Canex Multispectrum, Drontal or a similar product at 2, 6 and 10 weeks of age.
 Talk to your vet about their recommendations.

 Heartworm is a frequently fatal but easily preventable disease of dogs.
 The presence of adult heartworm causes problems with blood circulation.
 The first sign is exercise intolerance and a slight cough.
 The onset of disease is very insidious and by the time signs are seen a lot of damage has already been done to the heart.
 Eventually the dog will die with congestive heart failure.
 The incidence of heartworm disease in Sydney is quite high and prevention is better (safer and cheaper) than the cure.

-Your puppy had his first Heart Worm Protection tablet at 4 weeks of age.
-The next one is given at 8 weeks of age.
+Your puppy had his first Heart Worm Protection / worming tablets (Milbemax) at 4 weeks of age which will cover the pup from birth.
+Check your vaccination certificate to see when the next one is due.
 Purchase monthly HWP tablets from your vet when your puppy has his vaccination at 12 weeks of age.

 The heartworm parasite is actually transferred by the mosquito.
 So keeping mosquitoes away from your pup is also an important part of prevention.
 It is a complex disease so do not hesitate to ask if you have questions